 To hide the labels on the jars, they were placed in an antique sewing machine drawers.
 Quick, simple, and rustic…

-painted mason jars with lace, burlap, and ribbon tied on (See example here)
+- Painted mason jars and add lace, burlap, and ribbon (See example here)

-a long narrow wooden box painted to be a tabletop flower box (See example here)
+- Use a long, narrow wooden box painted to be a tabletop flower box (See example here)

-tiny antique bottles and jars big enough for just one bloom (Like I put in my kitchen windowsill here)
+- Find tiny antique bottles and jars big enough for just one bloom at thrift stores and garage sales.
+(Like I put in my kitchen windowsill here)